Azure-Samples/serverless-chat-langchainjs/docs/readme.md

 1. Open a terminal at the root of the project.
 2. Authenticate with Azure by running `azd auth login`.
 3. Run `azd up` to deploy the application to Azure.
 This will provision Azure resources, deploy this sample, and build the search index based on the files found in the `./data` folder.
    - You will be prompted to select a base location for the resources.
-Choose a location that is closest to you.
+If you're unsure of which location to choose, select `eastus2`.
    - By default, the OpenAI resource will be deployed to `eastus2`.
 You can set a different location with `azd env set AZURE_OPENAI_RESOURCE_GROUP_LOCATION <location>`.
 Currently only a short list of locations is accepted.
 That location list is based on the [OpenAI model availability table](https://learn.microsoft.com/azure/ai-services/openai/concepts/models#standard-deployment-model-availability) and may become outdated as availability changes.

 The deployment process will take a few minutes.
 Once it's done, you'll see the URL of the web app in the terminal.